 Egg and Chickpea Patties

-Crispy vegetarian patties made with chickpeas, eggs, and grated vegetables, pan-fried for a light, satisfying meal with a slow-release energy profile — perfect for two as a main with a side salad.
+Crispy vegetarian patties made with chickpeas, eggs, and grated vegetables, pan-fried until golden for a light, satisfying meal with a slow-release energy profile — perfect for two as a main paired with a fresh side salad or creamy yogurt dip.

 Ingredients